oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab1-install-new-home/install-new-oh.md

 We will not install any patches during this workshop; therefore, we can continue to prepare the operating system environment.

-## Task 2: run OUI and create a new 26ai database
+## Task 2: Run OUI and create new CDB

 Before using the unzipped Oracle software, we need to run the Oracle Universal Installer (OUI) to register the software to the Oracle Inventory on the system and do mandatory (relinking) steps for this OS.
 This can either be done in a GUI mode or in a character mode (for systems that do not have access to a graphical interface).
 In this lab, we will run the OUI in GUI mode for learning purposes.